College of Law > Admission & Aid > JD Admission > International Applicants

 NOTE: Although not required for admission, applicants who have already taken the LSAT, or who plan to take the LSAT, may apply through LSAC using the online application.
 If applying online, please select the Transfer Student application.
-Applicants using the LSAC Credential Assembly Service (CAS) may still be required to obtain a detailed (course-by-course) transcript evaluation prior to matriculation.
+Applicants using the LSAC Credential Assembly Service (CAS) may still be required to obtain an official detailed (course-by-course) transcript evaluation prior to matriculation.

 DePaul University College of Law welcomes applications from students who have earned degrees or received diplomas from international institutions.

 International applicants who have earned their degree in any area other than law are required to take the LSAT and register with the LSAC Credential Assembly Service.

 Applicants who have completed coursework or earned degrees from international institutions should submit their international transcripts through LSAC's Credential Assembly Service.
 This service is included in the standard Credential Assembly Service fee.
 International transcripts received will be sent to the American Association of Collegiate Registrars and Admissions Officers (AACRAO) where the transcript will be authenticated and analyzed.
 The data will be assembled into an International Credential Evaluation document that contains AACRAO's summary, copies of the transcripts (and translations, as necessary) and a TOEFL, IELTS or DET (Duolingo English Test) score, if applicable.

 Applicants educated in international countries, at institutions where English is not the primary language, must also register for the TOEFL, IELTS or DET.
 Applicants who register for the TOEFL must advise Educational Testing Service (ETS) to send their TOEFL score to DePaul University College of Law (institution code 1165).